panoptic-labs/docs/docs/roadmap.md

 We are two technical founders.
 We didn’t have much experience building smart contracts then, but that was about to change.

 ## Smart Contract Development & First Audit
-We both jumped in, and I, Jesper, joined Guillaume in building and preparing the smart contracts for our first audit, which began with ABDK in December, 2022.
+We both jumped in to build and prepare the smart contracts for our first audit, which began with ABDK in December, 2022.
 We worked around the clock and completed the contracts in time for the audit!

 ## Frontend Development
 We started the frontend engineering work in January and just showed the product's first live demo to the world at ETH Denver 2023!
 We are moving fast and executing, which is key.